neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/projects/swc-bids.md

 The BIDS specification is a set of rules and guidelines for project folder organisation that ensures consistent data management within and between labs.
 This standardisation makes data-sharing and collaboration much simpler, and allows sharing of analysis tools that can operate on predictable folder structures.

-At the Neuroinformatics Unit, all tools we produce will interoperate seamlessly with projects organised according to the SWC-BIDS specification.
+Analysis tools developed at the Neuroinformatics Unit will prioritise interoperability with projects organised according to the SWC-BIDS specification.

 [**Read the SWC-BIDS  specification here**]( https://swc-bids.neuroinformatics.dev/)